Worship Services at Unity Church

 Sunday Morning Prayer & Meditation

-Between the 9:00 and 11:00 am services on Sunday morning (and before the 10:00 am service in the summer) we offer a time dedicated to the practice of meditation.
-Jerry Petell and friends lead the practice from 10:15 to 10:45 (9:15 – 9:45 in summer) in the large upstairs class room, aka: Garden Room.
+Between the 9:00 and 11:00 am services on Sunday morning we offer a time dedicated to the practice of meditation from 10:15 to 10:45 in the large upstairs class room, aka: Garden Room.
 Space is limited to 10.
 The practice begins promptly at 10:15, and ends accordingly, so that it does not interfere with either of the morning services.
+Sunday morning meditation is not held in the summer months (from Memorial Day weekend through Labor Day weekend) when we have just one morning service at 10:00 am.

 The practice of meditation allows us to connect with the Divine in perfect union.
 The practice can bring us to that place of calm and perfect peace that cultivates our soul.
 We can then experience more clarity of thoughts and direction in our lives.
 As Myrtle Fillmore, Unity’s co-founder, said in How to Let God Help You, “If you would know the perfect relation of all things in the universe, cultivate the soul.
 It is Intelligence Itself and will reveal to you, in the silence of meditation, glories and beauties of which you have not dreamed.”